As a first home buyer, you have options for government assistance available to you. Learn about how you can access these grants and other benefits.

-The First Home Owners Grant (FHOG) was launched on 01 July 2000.
-It was designed to assist with offsetting the GST cost that was applied to home ownership.
+The First Home Owners Grant (FHOG) commenced on 01 July 2000.
+The First Home Owners Grant is in place to assist with offsetting the GST cost which applies to homeownership.

-In simple terms the First Home Owners Grant is a state government initiative to help first home owners buy their new first home sooner.
-It is a one off grant that is payable to first home owners that meet the ‘required’ criteria.
-This means that qualification rules, amounts, supporting information and payment process can differ from State to State.
+In simple terms, the First Home Owners Grant is a state government initiative to help first homeowners buy their new first home sooner.
+It is a one-off grant that is payable to first home owners that meet the ‘required’ criteria.
+This means that qualification rules, amounts, supporting information, and payment processes can differ from State to State.

-The grant is paid by the Office of State Revenue / State Revenue Office, but if you meet the standard qualifying criteria it can be processed by your credit provider, as an agent, and is usually paid at settlement or first drawdown for construction finance.
+The Office of State Revenue (also known as the State Revenue Office) pays the grant.
+However, if you meet the standard qualifying criteria then your credit provider can process it, as an agent.
+You will receive the grant at settlement or first drawdown for construction finance.